Weight Loss Treatment

 14. How long can I be enrolled in your program?

 We require an initial commitment of 3 months.
-After that, your all-inclusive plan will continue at $299/month.
+After that, your all-inclusive plan will continue at $299/month for Semaglutide.
+If you are on Tirzepatide, you would continue at the $549/month price as long as the dose is at 7.5mg or below.
+If you are titrated above the 7.5mg dose, the price will adjust up with the titration.
 This will continue to include the medication, supplies, ongoing lab work, and all physician fees.
 After the initial 3 months, you can cancel at anytime when you have achieved your weight loss goal or if you decide to stop taking the medication.

 15. How do I enroll?